RiverScape River Run

 Making the Great Miami River more accessible to the entire community

-RiverScape River Run is a critical project for our community and will make our downtown riverfront more accessible for the entire community.
-The project will create a long list of benefits for downtown Dayton and the region, including:
+RiverScape River Run makes our downtown riverfront more accessible for the entire community.
+The amenity creates a long list of benefits for downtown Dayton and the region, including:

 - A safer river.

 - An opportunity for the community to connect with the river in the urban core.

 - A dynamic downtown scene for residents, businesses and visitors.